 Whip up this frosty whole foods treat in no time.
 Spiked with a bit of chocolate, creamy Strawberry Chocolate Chip Nice Cream is a delicious and easy no churn, homemade way to stay on track. vegan + gluten free

 Before we get to this Strawberry Nice Cream recipe, a little back story.
 I’ve been in the throes of cleansing and… I’ve ditched gluten.
 For now anyway.
 Trying to tease out digestive issues that may or may not have something to do with my hypothyroid does not happen fast.

 To be honest, the road so far hasn’t been easy.
 I’ve been emotional, distracted and immersed.
 Learning about gluten and its effects on those who are sensitive has given me a new appreciation for those affected by this intolerance/disease/allergen.
 I had no idea its impacts were so far-reaching.

 In addition, giving up gluten and my beloved sourdough bread has been like breaking up with an old friend.
 Its been hard.
 I’ve read about studies that indicate sourdough, through the fermentation process, is okay for those sensitive to gluten.
 My naturopath and others I’ve read are not convinced.
 When I eat gluten, I have no immediate effects like stomach cramps, nausea, bloating etc. My symptoms are apparently manifesting as quiet symptoms.
-Long term issues such as hypothyroid, minor infections that don’t seem to go away easily, ear infections for example, and inflammation which has detrimental longterm effects if left unchecked, are symptoms of sensitivity too.
+Long term issues such as hypothyroid, hormonal imbalance and possible inflammation which has detrimental longterm effects if left unchecked, are symptoms of sensitivity too.